unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 [Part 1](https://iphton.github.io/iphton.github.io/Up-&-Running-of-Image-Data-Analysis-Using-Numpy-&-OpenCV-Part-1/)

 Previously we've seen some of the very basic image analysis operation in Python.
-In this last part of this basic image analysis we'll go through some of the following contents.
+In this last part of basic image analysis we'll go through some of the following contents.

 Following contents are the reflection of my completed academic image processing course in previous term.
 So, I am not planning on putting anything into production sphere.
 Instead the aim of this article is to try and realize the fundamentals of a few basic image processing techniques.
 For this reason, I am going to stick to using [`SciKit-Image`](https://scikit-image.org/) - [`numpy`](http://www.numpy.org/) mainly to preform most of the manipulations, although I will use other libraries now and then rather than using most wanted tools like [`OpenCV`](https://opencv.org/) : :smirk: